pragasette/no-health-reset/README.md

   _HealRate_ is accounted for the hours spent sleeping.

-- After level up, health is reverted to its previous state; additionally, if it was chosen as the attribute to increment, such difference is added back.
+- After level up, health is reverted to its previous state; additionally, if it was chosen as the attribute to increment, such a difference is added back.

 ## Known Issues